beerose/blog/content/posts/stripe-with-blitz/post.md

   break
 ```

 Okay.
-But what about a user?
-We still don't have a way to link those subscriptions to the user from our system.
-There are multiple ways to do it, but I'm going to show you what worked best for me.
+But what about the user?
+We still don't have a way to link those subscriptions to the users from our system.
+While there are multiple ways to do it, I'm going to show you what worked best for me.

-In the createCheckoutSession.ts file, I'm passing one more piece of information to the stripe.checkout.sessions.create function.
-I'm passing a metadata object with a `user_id` property.
+In the `createCheckoutSession.ts` file, I'm passing one more piece of information to the `stripe.checkout.sessions.create` function — a `metadata` object with a `user_id` property.

 ```ts
 const session = await stripe.checkout.sessions.create({